LagoLunatic/ww_model_helpers/README.md

 Then run the following command:
 `extract_models.exe "path/to/Link Original/Link.arc"`
 That will extract all of the models and textures that are inside the Link.arc archive.
-If everything worked correctly, your `Link Original` folder should now have 54 subfolders, each containing a different model, 3 PNG images, 3 .bti files of the same name as the images (these are the images before being decoded), and it should also still have Link.arc in it.
+If everything worked correctly, your `Link Original` folder should now have 57 subfolders (54 which have a model in them and 3 which have animations in them), 3 PNG images, 3 .bti files of the same name as the images (these are the images before being decoded), and it should also still have Link.arc in it.

 ### Step 3: Copy the files you want to edit.
 The `Link Original` folder needs to have the original models in it, so before modifying anything let's make a copy of them in the `Custom Model` folder.